CAREERS AT ASA

 ASA’s mission is to inspire creative thinkers and leaders through providing an innovative concentration in college preparation informed by the performing arts.

-ASA’s academic curriculum is rigorous, relevant and aligned with ASA’s mission and commitment to equity.
-Curriculum development and implementation reflects State standards layered with ASA’s innovative college prep focus that fosters intellectual curiosity and emphasizes active engagement, project-based learning, discussion, research, advanced written and oral skills, inquiry, and collaboration.
+ASA teachers provide an academic curriculum that is rigorous, relevant, and aligned with ASA’s mission and commitment to equity.
+Curriculum development and implementation reflects Arizona State Standards layered with ASA’s innovative college prep focus that fosters intellectual curiosity, emphasizes active engagement, project-based learning, inquiry-based discussions, research, advanced written and oral skills, and collaboration.

-As a member of ASA’s Exceptional Student Services (ESS) Department, this special education teacher serves as the case manager for students in multiple grade levels; ASA serves students in 5th-12th grades.
-The ESS teachers collaborate with the grade level teaching teams and families to meet needs and support students’ growth.
+ASA’s Exceptional Student Services (ESS) teachers serve as the case manager for students in multiple grade levels.
+These special education teachers collaborate with the ESS team, grade level teaching teams, and families to meet needs and support student growth.
 As a case manager, this teacher ensures appropriate and effective services and supports are in place for each student on their caseload.
 This teacher assists in the educational and social development of students, writes and implements IEPs, and monitors progress.
-This position collaborates with the educators in the special education department as well as classroom teachers.
+ASA also provides an interactive professional development program and access to academic coaching for employee support and growth.

 This position reports directly to the ESS Director and works closely with the other members of the ESS department.